Participation through the Pandemic

 We were awarded funding from the Young Start programme to create a new peer research project to gain greater understanding of participation and engagement with children and young people through the pandemic.

 The Participation through the Pandemic project explored how coronavirus changed the ways in which children and young people can get involved in projects or access services.

 Within it, a group of four young researchers aged 14-18 years worked together to examine how engaging online rather than face-to-face has changed the way children and young people share their views.

 The researchers on the project learned about different approaches and methodologies before designing their own project.
 They decided how they wanted to gather information and who they needed to speak to.
 As a group, they worked with Children in Scotland staff to explore their findings.

 The peer researchers examined what worked well and what didn’t, the challenges to engagement and participation in projects online, the ways it was made fun, the ways that organisations adapted and did things differently and recommendations from young people’s experiences during the pandemic to make sure that the adults who work with children and young people to gather their views do it well in the future.

 This project was led by four peer researchers; Ellie, Emma, Katie and Ishan.
 As a group they explored what good participation means to them and how to work together to learn about research.

 The group ran a survey to gather examples of participation projects from across the pandemic.
 This survey received 30 responses.

 The researchers chose six projects from the survey to do further research on.
 You can find out more about the chosen projects below.

 The group ran creative engagement sessions with the six projects and have met to discuss their findings and recommendations.

-We have chosen six projects to study in more detail.
+We chose six projects to study in more detail.
 You can find out a bit about each project below: